Popular Products

 Treatment for a surgically induced, or early menopause will be either the contraceptive pill or HRT, to help top up any reduction in hormone levels (although this may vary and be dependent on the reason for reaching an early menopausal state).
 These medications are often taken into your early to mid-fifties when menopause would have naturally occurred and are aimed to help reduce osteoporosis and other conditions.
 Your doctor will be able to diagnose early or premature menopause and may also refer you to a specialist, or menopause centre where you will get the support and advice you need at what is often a deeply distressing time.

-Does HRT stop menopause?
+Does HRT Stop Menopause?

 Hormone Replacement Therapy (HRT) doesn't stop menopause, rather, it helps manage symptoms by replacing the hormones oestrogen and progesterone, that will have already started to diminish in a woman’s 40’s.
 Once a woman reaches menopause, her ovaries naturally produce fewer hormones, and this change is permanent.
 HRT provides relief but doesn't halt the natural progression of menopause.
 It can alleviate many menopausal symptoms like hot flushes and vaginal dryness.